justin2004/may/README.md

 `vim src/may/example.clj`

-- in vim attach the REPL
+- in vim attach the REPL:

 `:IcedConnect`

-- then:
+- then evaluate some APL and have fun:

 ```clojure
 (ns may.example